Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Introduction

+A natural assumption one may make about the RRRSP is that dominated items should not be packed in an optimal solution.
+That is, if there is $i\in T_j$ such that $C_i > C_{i'}$, $\underline{c}_i > \underline{c}_{i'}$ and $\overline{c}_i > \overline{c}_{i'}$ for some other item $i'\in T_j$, then we can assume $x_i=0$ in an optimal solution.
+We give an example demonstrating that this is in fact not the case, underlining that the recoverable robust problem, despite having a seemingly easy structure, is more complex than it appears.
+In Table~\ref{tab:example} we show the data of an example RRRSP with $K=2$, $n_1 = n_2 = 2$ and $p_1 = p_2 = 1$.
+We further have $\Gamma=k=1$.

 A natural candidate solution is to pick items 1 and 4.
 This choice has first-stage costs of 8.
 A worst-case scenario is that the costs of item 4 are increased, which forces us to respond by exchanging item 4 for item 3.
-The second-stage costs are thus 19, with total costs $8 + 19 = 27$.
+The second-stage costs are thus $10+9=19$, with total costs $8 + 19 = 27$.
 Choosing items 2 and 4 results in an objective value of $12+16=28$.

 Now consider the solution where we pack items 1 and 3.
 A worst-case attack is now on item 1, which results in an optimal recovery of exchanging items 1 and 2.
 The total costs of this solution are $9+16 = 25$.
 In fact, this is the unique optimal solution to the problem.
 Note that item 3 is dominated by item 4, being worse in every cost coefficient.
-A natural assumption one may make is that dominated items should not be packed in an optimal solution.
-That is, if there is $i\in T_j$ such that $C_i > C_{i'}$, $\underline{c}_i > \underline{c}_{i'}$ and $\overline{c}_i > \overline{c}_{i'}$ for some other item $i'\in T_j$, then we can assume $x_i=0$ in an optimal solution.
-This example demonstrates that this is in fact not the case, underlining that the recoverable robust problem, despite a seemingly easy structure, is more complex than it appears.

-In this paper we make the following contributions.
+\emph{Our contribution}.
 In Section~\ref{sec:adv} we show that it is possible to solve the adversarial problem in polynomial time.
-In Section~\ref{sec:hardness} we solve a long-standing open problem by showing that already the recoverable robust representatives selection problem with $p_j=1$ and $n_j=2$ is NP-hard.
+In Section~\ref{sec:hardness} we solve a long-standing open problem by showing that the recoverable robust representatives selection problem from \cite{busing2011phd} is NP-hard, even for $p_j=1$ and $n_j=2$.
+We further show that the recoverable and two-stage robust selection problem variants from \cite{chassein2018recoverable}, where $K=1$, are NP-hard as well.
 In Section~\ref{sec:special} we show that a special case of the problem can be solved in polynomial time.
 Here we assume that $n_j=2$, $\Gamma=1$ and $k=1$.
 That is, each part contains exactly two items, of which one must be chosen.
 The adversary can increase costs once, and we can recover by exchanging a single item.
 The idea to prove that this case can be solved in polynomial time is based on the following observation.
 Consider any min-max problem with $S$ scenarios:

 This problem can be equivalently written as

 where